Written by Karl Perera, MA, DipLC

 One reason why self esteem is so important for your success in life is that it helps you to focus on the positives and to focus on improving.
 It also helps you to develop self motivation so you can set goals that will seem possible.

-Self Discipline is Essential to Achieving your goals.
+Self Discipline is essential to achieving your goals.
 It will keep you focused, despite the setbacks that surely will affect you at some point.
 Those suffering from low self esteem and lack of determination may give up easily at the first sign of difficulty.
-Without self confidence in your ability to overcome challenges, it’s easier to listen to the negativity from others or from yourself and convince yourself the goal is beyond you.
+Without self confidence in your ability to overcome challenges and discipline, it’s easier to listen to the negativity from others or from yourself and convince yourself the goal is beyond you.

 Develop Self Discipline by Building Your Self Esteem